 In principle, UCITS can invest into cash in any currency, if it is held on deposit with a credit institution.
-This seems difficult to conceive for digital currencies, which at least for the time being are not considered real currencies but rather as speculative investments.
+This seems difficult to conceive for digital currencies, which at least for the time being are not considered real currencies but rather speculative investments.
 Also, due to the high risk involved in such assets, it appears difficult to argue that they are eligible as an investment for UCITS.
 The CSSF has also confirmed this view by issuing a warning in April 2018, stating explicitly that UCITS are not allowed to invest directly or indirectly into virtual currencies.
+This point of view has further been expressly confirmed by an FAQ paper published by the CSSF on 29 November 2021.